Swingin' D Horse Rescue Impact

 To get an idea of how seriously we take adoptions, please look carefully over the adoption requirements so you fully comprehend our stringent expectations of the commitment you’re about to make.
 For responsible horse owners who value horses the way we do, the contract is a mere formality.
 Swingin’ D horse adoption is not for flippers or casual owners.

 Please note: No matter who tells you a horse is fit for children, assume and believe nothing.
-We only know what we’re told about the horses we rescue, and we’ll share our own observations; but, unless you’re a very experienced rider, we highly recommend you invest in a professional trainer for at least two weeks after you adopt.
+We only know what we’re told and what we’ve observed about the horses we rescue; but, unless you’re a very experienced rider, we highly recommend you invest in a professional trainer for at least two weeks after you adopt.
 Assume the worst and celebrate if you’re wrong.

 WE DO NOT HOLD HORSES.
-Whichever approved responsible owner hands in the adoption contract with the full adoption fee first gets the horse.
+Whichever approved adopter hands in the adoption contract with the full adoption fee first gets the horse.

-We understand the decision to adopt a horse is monumental, and we encourage you not to enter into horse adoption lightly.
-We’re not in the business of adopting out horses.
+We understand the decision to adopt a horse is monumental, and we encourage you to not enter into horse adoption lightly.
+We’re not in the business of adopting out horses; nor are we in the business of horse trading.
 We’re in the business of Happily Ever After, which means adopters make a lifetime commitment to protect and provide for the horses we place.

 Horse ownership isn’t for everyone, so we offer something that feels like ownership, without the expense and commitment.
-Lease a horse of your choice with us for $300 a month.
+Lease a horse of your choice with us for $350 a month (plus the cost of grain).
 The horse remains at Swingin’ D, and you get to act like it’s yours until the lease is up.
 Visit, ride, groom, play…Let us worry about the rest.